TheRemote/Ubuntu-Server-raspi4-unofficial/README.md

 sudo apt-mark hold flash-kernel

 This will hold the package so it doesn't break your installation while letting you fully update everything else until official support is released.

+To download the prebuilt image go to the "Releases" section to get the download.